 In our opinion typical shared hosting should only be used when testing out an idea, once proved successful it should move on to a cloud or dedicated solution – either of these will host multiple or large websites and can be configured to do a really good job.

-Unless you have a business that provides hosting we would recommend a managed solution so you can focus on your business and leave the tedious technical tasks to the professionals that do it day-in, day-out (the sort of people that enjoy setting up, configuring an maintaining hosting for others).
+Unless you have a business that provides hosting we would recommend a managed solution so you can focus on your business and leave the tedious technical tasks to the professionals that do it day-in, day-out (the sort of people that enjoy setting up, configuring, and maintaining hosting for others).

-In order for you to see what’s best suited for your business we’ve put together the below infographic which gives you an overview of the different kinds of hosting alongside the pros and cons surrounding them.
-If you have any questions or anything to add please do so via the comments section at the bottom of this page.
+In order for you to see what’s best suited for your business, we’ve put together the below infographic which gives you an overview of the different kinds of hosting alongside the pros and cons surrounding them.

 Defend your site from hackers, improve your website speed, get free uptime monitoring and learn tactics used by WordPress experts

 Many thanks for subscribing.